 Subject: Oops!
 You're missing a link in your article

-I was just reading through (URL), and saw that you mentioned [YOUR BRAND] in it.
+I was reading through (URL) and saw that you mentioned [YOUR BRAND] in it.
 First off, awesome!
 It made our day to see our brand featured in a great resource like yours.

-Just quickly: I was just wondering if you forgot to link out to the article you cited in addition to mentioning our site (http://www.website.com/?).
-I think a link would make it much easier for your visitors.
-That would save them time finding the article you cited.
+Just quickly: I was wondering if you forgot to link out to the article you cited in addition to mentioning our site (http://www.website.com/?).
+I think a link would make it much easier for your visitors to find the article you cited.

 If it's any help, here's the direct link to the article, for your convenience: (http://www.website.com/)

 Either way, thanks and have a wonderful day!
 Oh, and keep up the great work!

 The main reason why we sign up for newsletters is to get daily access to every blog post/news article on a website.
 Take advantage of this by aiming to build links through the newsletters you receive.

 - You can use a separate email address if you don’t want to get tons of newsletters in your inbox.
 But make sure it's on your domain as well.
 If you use a regular Gmail/Yahoo account, chances are they will think the account is spam.